Rath Yatra (Ahmedabad): Jalayatra

 Jalayatra have been carried out on Jayestha Shukla Purnima when Jagannath, Balrama and Subhdra symbolically go to the maternal uncle's home at Saraspur.
 Darshana in temple closed that day.
 Jalayatra of Jagannath to Sabarmati river come with a procession and perform the Ganga Poojan, returning with vessels of water for the Abhisheka to Jagannath.
 After performing the Shodashopchar Poojan Vidhi by chanting the vedic mantras, symbolically the Lord is sent to His maternal uncle’s home.

 Netrotsav

 Before two days prior to Rath Yatra, Netrotsav ritual on idols is conducted.
 According to belief, the eyes of the three deities are affected with conjunctivitis, owing to eating of Jambu or Jamun (Indian blackberry) and Baur (plum) in excess at Mosal.
 Hence, idols are symbolically treated for it during Netrotsav pujan by covering eyes with clothes.

 Rath Yatra

 Mangla Aarti is performed on the day at 4 am and usually Rath Yatra is carried out at 7 am.
-Pahind Vidhi ritual is performed by Chief Minister of Gujarat in which symbolic cleaning of the path of Rath Yatra is carried out, after which the chariot procession begins.
-In Rath Yatra, Lord Jagannath's chariot is carried out first, followed by Subhadra and Balram's chariot.
-Akharas, elephants, decorated trucks and troupes also take part in 14 kilometer long Rath Yatra.
+Pahind Vidhi ritual is performed by the Chief Minister of Gujarat, in which a symbolic cleaning of the path of the Rath Yatra is carried out before the chariot procession begins.
+During the 149th edition of the procession on 16 July 2026, Chief Minister Bhupendra Patel performed this ritual to flag off the chariots.
+In the Rath Yatra, Lord Jagannath's chariot is carried out first, followed by Subhadra and Balram's chariot.
+Akharas, elephants, decorated trucks and troupes also take part in the 14 kilometer long Rath Yatra.